TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-anime.md

 ![!cfa-default-scoring](images/cfa-default-scoring.png)

-After you are done it should look like the image above.
+After you are done it should look similar to the image above, but using the current Guide Scores from the Tables above.

 ### Dual Audio Scoring